ManuelNeumann/MNLpred/README.md

 (see e.g., King, Tomz, and Wittenberg 2000 for approaches in social sciences).
 Based on simulations, this package helps to easily predict probabilities and their uncertainty in forms of confidence intervals for each choice category over a specified scenario.
+The functions use the observed values to compute the predicted probabilities, as is recommended by Hanmer and Ozan Kalkan (2013).

 The procedure follows the following steps: